Three victims of deadly Dane County crash were students

 MIDDLETON, Wis.
 (AP) — The three victims who died in a fiery weekend crash in Dane County have been identified as two Middleton High School seniors and a former student, according to an email the principal sent to parents.
 Authorities have not released their names.
-Sheriff’s officials say a vehicle rear-ended another vehicle in the town of Middleton Saturday about 10:15 p.m.
+Sheriff’s officials say a vehicle rear-ended another vehicle in the town of Middleton on Saturday night.
 The vehicle that was struck ended up in a farm field and became engulfed in flames.
 The three occupants in that vehicle were pronounced dead at the scene.
-About 100 students and staff gathered in the bleachers outside the school for a vigil Sunday.
-Grief counselors will be available throughout the week to support students and staff.
+Authorities say charges are pending against a 30-year-old Madison man.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.